geovannewashington/express-yourself/expressjs/custom-error-handling.md

 ## Useful cURL Trick

-Use -w or --write-out to format output and display the HTTP status code:
+We can use the -w | --write-out option to format the output and see the http status code e.g.:

 ```bash
 curl "http://localhost/8000/api/posts/" -x " status code: %{htt_code\n}"